 A clinical nursing lab providing the opportunity to use previously learned principles and techniques in conjunction with concurrent theory in caring for patients with selected medical-surgical conditions.
 The development and refinement of skills in planning and providing individualized therapeutic nursing care to adults of various ages is emphasized.
 Clinical experience focuses on the care of patients with acute medical surgical conditions.
 A leadership rotation on a medical-surgical area allows students to delegate, organize and prioritize nursing care to a variety of adult patients.
+Course no longer offered after Winter 2012.

-COREQUISITE(S): N 251, N 253
+COREQUISITES: N 251, N 253